View from the Visitor Center at Ridgway State Park

 Ridgway State Park is open all year round, so you can visit anytime you want to.
 However, if you want to enjoy the water and be able to swim in it, visiting in the summer is highly recommended.
 Fall is particularly beautiful in the area, but nights can get cold.
 Spring can bring rains and damp / muddy trails, so just be prepared if you come during that time of year.
 You can also visit in the winter, and if you prepared for the cold and snow, it can be an amazing time.

-ridgway in the fall
+ridgway state park in the fall

 Ridgway area in the fall, photo courtesy of Larry Lamsa